Symphony No. 5 (Vaughan Williams): III: Romanza

 The third and fourth lines were later sung in the opera by Pilgrim.
 The inscription was omitted from the published score in accordance with the composer's wish that the symphony should be regarded as absolute music.
 The movement may be considered the spiritual core of the work: Frank Howes calls it "the heart of the symphony" and David Cox calls it "a profound meditation on the three main musical elements presented at the outset".
 It is not clear why the composer called it "Romanza".
 Howes comments that with its spiritual, meditative nature there is nothing "romantic" about this movement; Michael Kennedy observes that with Vaughan Williams the term "is always a signal that the music was of special significance to him".

 The opening cor anglais solo is taken virtually without change.
 Rising fourths again appear as connecting passages.

 IV: Passacaglia

 Although this movement begins with the repetitive bass line characteristic of the passacaglia form, Vaughan Williams eventually abandons it.
-The triumphant primary melody of the passacaglia is used as Pilgrim's dialogue with Interpreter in the second half of "The House Beautiful" scene, while the fanfare motif recalls of "The Arming of the Pilgrim" in Act II Scene 1.
+The triumphant primary melody of the passacaglia is used as Pilgrim's dialogue with Interpreter in the second half of "The House Beautiful" scene, while the fanfare motif recalls "The Arming of the Pilgrim" in Act II Scene 1.
 This ushers in a return of the themes from the first movement of the symphony, which are resolved into a quiet valediction played first by the woodwind and then by the upper strings.